gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    SCTP user messages that are buffered in the SCTP layer and can be delivered to the DTLS layer MUST be read and processed by DTLS.

-## DTLS Epochs {#epoch}

-   In general, DTLS implementations SHOULD discard records from earlier epochs.
-However, in the context of a reliable communication this is not appropriate.

-### DTLS 1.2 Considerations

-   Epochs will not be used as renegotiation is disallowed.

-### DTLS 1.3 Considerations

-   The procedures of Section 4.2.1 of {{RFC9147}} are irrelevant.
-When receiving DTLS packets using epoch n, no DTLS packets from earlier epochs are received.

 ## Handling of Endpoint-Pair Shared Secrets {#handling-endpoint-secret}

    SCTP-AUTH {{RFC4895}} is keyed using Endpoint-Pair Shared